How often have you stared into the darkness of your bedroom, frustrated that once again you can’t fall sleep?

 This is all about making lifestyle choices and developing routines which will promote healthy sleep.
 It can be extremely effective if you stick to it properly over time.

 You might also be interested in reading the article about mindfulness.
 It includes a section on Cognitive Behavioral Therapy, and some researchers are now saying that CBT can be as, if not more, effective than prescription drugs.

-And you could even try some herbal or natural remedies first.
+And you could even try some herbal sleep aids first.
 Whilst the evidence is still conflicting about how useful they can actually be, many people still swear by them.

 If you do take sleeping pills, then you’d probably want to ensure you understand the health risks and be careful not to become dependent on them.